 Hook Point Beach on Fraser Island

-The actual barge landing area is a bit over a kilometres further south from the actual tip at Hook Point.
+The actual barge landing area is a bit over one kilometre further south from the actual tip at Hook Point.

 South Ngkala Rocks (K’gari) Fraser Island

-The beautiful, natural environment of the K’gari Fraser Island has a lot to offer.
+The beautiful, natural environment of K’gari Fraser Island has a lot to offer.

 Both beautiful and dangerous.